My priorities and identity shifted from

 I could and would return to my career and contribute to the community again in time.
 In a way that resonated with me.

-Now I am planning to contribute to the community as a celebrant.
+Now I am contributing to the community as a celebrant.

 Related post – What do you do? (or Who are you?)